MMK21Hub/wakatime-tldraw/README.md

 1. Run `yarn` to install dependencies (Yarn v4 required)
 2. `yarn watch` to start the TypeScript compiler
-3. Also, `python3 -m http.server -d dist` to make the built file accessible to TamperMonkey during development
+3. Also, `python3 -m http.server -d dist 4848` to make the built file accessible to TamperMonkey during development
 4. Open the TamperMonkey dashboard and create a "loader" script to load the userscript during development:

 ```js